Penalized maximum likelihood estimation and effective dimension

-The regression and generalized regression models are included as well; cf. \cite{Gh1999,Gh2000} or \cite{Kim2006}. \cite{Sp2011}, Section 5.2, argued that the \( (E\!D_{2}) \) is automatically fulfilled for generalized linear models, while \( (E\!D_{0}) \) requires that regression errors have to fulfill some exponential moments condition.
-If this condition is too restrictive and a more stable (robust) estimation procedure is desirable, one can apply the LAD-type contrast leading to median regression. \cite{Sp2011}, Section 5.3, showed for the case of linear median regression that all the required conditions are fulfilled automatically if the sample size \( \nsize \) exceeds \( \CONST \dimp \) for a fixed constant \( \CONST \). \cite{SpWe2012} applied this approach for local polynomial quantile regression. \cite{zaitsev2013properties} applied the approach to the problem of regression with Gaussian process where the unknown parameters enter in the likelihood in a rather complicated way.
-We conclude that the imposed conditions are quite general and can be verified for many classical examples met in the statistical literature.
+The regression and generalized regression models are included as well; cf. \cite{Gh1999,Gh2000} or \cite{Kim2006}. \cite{SP2011}, Section 5.2, argued that the \nameref{ED2Gref} is automatically fulfilled for generalized linear models, while \nameref{ED0Gref} requires that regression errors have to fulfill some exponential moments condition.
+If this condition is too restrictive and a more stable (robust) estimation procedure is desirable, one can apply the LAD-type contrast leading to median regression. \cite{SP2011}, Section 5.3, showed for the case of linear median regression that all the required conditions are fulfilled automatically if the sample size \( \nsize \) exceeds \( \CONST \dimp \) for a fixed constant \( \CONST \). \cite{SpWe2012} applied this approach for local polynomial quantile regression. \cite{zaitsev2013properties} applied the approach to the problem of regression with Gaussian process where the unknown parameters enter in the likelihood function in a rather complicated way.
+We conclude that the imposed conditions are quite general and can be verified for many classical examples met in the statistical literature. }{}

-\Section{Concentration and a large deviation bound} This section demonstrates that the use of the penalty term helps to strengthen the concentration properties of the penalized qMLE \( \tilde{\thetav}_{\GP} \).
+\Section{Concentration and a large deviation bound} This section demonstrates that the use of the penalty term helps to strengthen the concentration properties of the penalized quasi maximum likelihood estimator (qMLE) \( \tilde{\thetav}_{\GP} \).
 Namely, we show that \( \tilde{\thetav}_{\GP} \) belongs with a dominating probability to a set \( \ThetasGP(\rupsGP) \) which can be much smaller than a similar set from the non-penalized case; see Remark~\ref{RTLDGP}.